ZSShen/MeltingPot/README.md

 ###Installation
 ####***Basic***
-First of all, you need to prepare the following utilities:
+First of all, we need to prepare the following utilities:
-- [CMake] - A cross platform and open source build system.
+- [CMake] - A cross platform build system.
 - [Valgrind] - An instrumentation framework help for memory debug.
 - [SSDeep] - A fuzzy hash generation and comparison library.
 - [GLib] - A large set of libraries to handle common data structures.